micmejia/bible-dump/NKJV/Proverbs/Prov 25.md

 For _it is_ better that he say to you, "Come up here," Than that you should be put lower in the presence of the prince, Whom your eyes have seen.

 ###### 8
-Do not go hastily to [^a]court; For what will you do in the end, When your neighbor has put you to shame?
+Do not go hastily to court; For what will you do in the end, When your neighbor has put you to shame?

 ###### 9
 Debate your case with your neighbor, And do not disclose the secret to another;

 ###### 10
-Lest he who hears _it_ expose your shame, And [^b]your reputation be ruined.
+Lest he who hears _it_ expose your shame, And your reputation be ruined.

 ###### 11
 A word fitly spoken _is like_ apples of gold In settings of silver.